-At this distance from the Earth, however, it will not be possible to send a mission to carry out repairs to the James Webb Space Telescope if it were to malfunction.
+At this distance from the Earth, however, it will not be possible to send a mission to carry out repairs to the JWST if it were to malfunction.

 The Lagrangian points are named after Joseph-Louis Lagrange who proposed the existence of the L4 and L5 points in 1772, while the L1, L2 and L3 points had been discovered by Leonhard Euler in around 1750.